polycfd/apecss/README.md

 - The [lib](/lib/) folder in which the APECSS library is compiled (at least if you follow the [Quick Start Guide](#quick-start-guide) above).
 - The [src](/src/) folder contains all source files (*.c) of APECSS.
 - The [.clang-format](.clang-format) file, which defines the formatting rules for the source code.
-- The [.gitignore](.gitignore) file telling _git_ which folders and files to ignore.
+- The [.gitignore](.gitignore) file tells _git_ which folders and files to ignore.
+- The [CITATION.cff](CITATION.cff) file contains information on how to cite APECSS.
-- The [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file containing outlining the code of conduct for this repository.
+- The [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file outlines the code of conduct for this repository.
-- The [CONTRIBUTING.md](CONTRIBUTING.md) file containing brief guidelines on how to contribute to APECSS.
+- The [CONTRIBUTING.md](CONTRIBUTING.md) file contains brief guidelines on how to contribute to APECSS.
+- The [JOSS-Paper.pdf](JOSS-Paper.pdf) file is the paper about APECSS in the Journal of Open Source Software.
-- The [LICENSE.txt](LICENSE.txt) file containing the Mozilla Public License Version 2.0.
+- The [LICENSE.txt](LICENSE.txt) file contains the Mozilla Public License Version 2.0.
 - The [README.md](README.md) file is the file you are currently reading.

 ## How to cite us